kumahq/kuma-website/docs/docs/dev/security/secrets.md

 ## Usage

-Here is example of how you can use a Kuma `Secret` with a `provided` [Mutual TLS](../../policies/mutual-tls) backend.
+Here is an example of how you can use a Kuma `Secret` with a `provided` [Mutual TLS](../../policies/mutual-tls) backend.

-The examples below assume that the `Secret` object has already been created before-hand.
+The examples below assumes that the `Secret` object has already been created beforehand.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Universal"